matteoferla/MichelaNGLo-transpiler/docs/pymol_sessions.md

 ## Wizard

-One issue is that the `wizard` does not work with `cmd2` (`cmd` attribute of `pymol2`), which I found out too late.
-Luckily, the solution is simple, making a class for the contextmanager that uses Singleton and waits (cf. the two mutagenesis methods)
+(One issue)[https://github.com/schrodinger/pymol-open-source/issues/76] is that the `wizard` did not work with `cmd2` (`cmd` attribute of `pymol2`), which I found out too late.
+Luckily, the solution is simple, making a class for the contextmanager that uses Singleton and waits (_cf._ the two mutagenesis methods).

     class GlobalPyMOL(): #singleton but that waits for the other thread to release it. pymol = pymol2.SingletonPyMOL()